Nicaragua Wedding Traditions Cultural Wedding Guide 2025

 What is Pedida de Mano?

-Pedida de manopeh-DEE-dah deh MAH-noh is the formal ceremony where the groom’s family visits the bride’s family home to request her hand in marriage, a tradition dating back to Spanish colonial times that typically occurs 6-12 months before the wedding and involves 15-30 family members from both sides.
-This centuries-old practice emphasizes family consent and blessing in Nicaraguan culture, with modern ceremonies costing C$3,000-C$9,000 ($100-$300 USD) for hosting both families.
+Pedida de mano is the formal ceremony where the groom’s family visits the bride’s family home to request her hand in marriage, a tradition dating back to Spanish colonial times that typically occurs 6-12 months before the wedding and involves 15-30 family members from both sides.
+This centuries-old practice emphasizes family consent and blessing in Nicaraguan culture.
+Similar formal betrothal ceremonies can be found across Latin America, including in Mexican and Guatemalan wedding customs.

 The ceremony involves: